 - milk and dairy products which also contain tryptophan

-- decaf (rank I know) tea or coffee if you have to drink it
+- decaf tea or coffee if you have to drink it

 Make sure you’re not eating a massive dinner just before you plan to go to bed either.
 Digesting it will push your body temperature up and delay your brain’s ability to start the sleep process, plus you’ll feel really uncomfortable trying to sleep on it straight away.

 My advice on this point is to try and reduce your caffeine intake gradually.
-It’s not easy, but it is doable!
+It’s not easy, but it is achievable!

 Again, this is a tough one.
-I had to train myself to be in bed and actually asleep by 10pm.
-Also this was in the pre-child days, so much easier.
+I had to train myself to be in bed and actually asleep by 10 p.m.
+Also, this was in the pre-child days, so it was much, much easier to be ruthless about.
 However, if you’ve got one that’s in a fairly stable nighttime pattern now, you can give it a whirl.
-I used to start my wind-down at 9pm and then be in bed, on my way to falling asleep by 10pm.
-To begin with it was fucking hard work, but after a while I started to wake naturally at 7am.
+I used to start my wind-down at 9 p.m. and then be in bed, on my way to falling asleep by 10 p.m.
+To begin with, it was incredibly hard work, but after a while, I started to wake up naturally at 7 a.m.

 Without the alarm clock.

-You know that when you’re waking up before your alarm goes off, and you don’t feel like actual shit on toast, then something is going right somewhere.
+You know that when you’re waking up before your alarm goes off, and you don’t feel like death on toast, then something is going right somewhere.

-It’s not easy, and temptations to work, catch up on emails, piss about on Facebook will always be there, but trust me, this one really does reap it’s own rewards.
+It’s not easy, and temptations to work, catch up on emails or mess about on social media will always be there, but trust me, this one really does reap its own rewards.
 I need to start doing it again myself.

-You might not realise it, but your bedroom might be causing you more than your fair share of bad dreams.
+You might not realise it, but your bedroom can be causing you more than your fair share of bad dreams.
 According to sleep specialists, your bedroom should be used for two things only; sleep and sex.
-As an aside, a good shag is one of the other things that can induce quality sleep, so that’s one to just make a side note of and file under FYI.
+As an aside, a moment of passion is one of the other things that can induce quality sleep, so that’s one to just make a side note of and file under FYI for later.

-Your room needs to be quiet, dark, tidy and a cool temperature.
+Your room needs to be quiet, dark, tidy and at a cool temperature.
 Most importantly, it should be free of any electronics.
 My room has a bed, a chair and a chest of drawers in it.
 That’s it.
 No TV, no gadgets, literally nothing else.
-If you’ve got a telly in your room, get rid of it.
+If you’ve got a television in your room, consider getting rid of it.
 It could be playing major havoc with your brain’s ability to properly switch off.

 I hope you’ve found some of this helpful and that if you’ve been looking into your own sleep issues at all it provides a bit of food for thought.
-If you’ve got any questions about sleep disorders, sleep hygiene or narcolepsy, feel free to pop them in the comments below or drop me a tweet over on Twitter.
-Anyway, I’m off to watch a bit of Dave.
-Sweet dreams.
+If you’ve got any questions about sleep disorders, sleep hygiene or narcolepsy, feel free to pop them in the comments below.